MultiSafepay/docs/content/payments/features/3d-secure/flexible-3ds.md

 ---

 {{< alert-notice >}}
 **Note:** MultiSafepay no longer supports Flexible 3D in Europe due to [PSD2 regulations](/payment-regulations/psd2/).
-If you are a European merchant with a lot of customers outside Europe and you need a more flexible setup, email your account manager at <sales@multisafepay.com>
+If you are a European merchant with a lot of customers outside Europe and you need a more flexible setup, email <sales@multisafepay.com>
 {{< /alert-notice >}}

 Flexible 3D lets you enable and disable mandatory [3D Secure](/features/3d-secure/about/) authentication of credit card transactions via our API.